How to send money to Georgia

 - VTB Georgia

 5 Rustaveli StKutaisi+995-431-240480Open 10am to 1pm, Monday, 10am to 5pm, Tuesday to Friday, 10am to 2:30pm, Saturday, closed on Sunday

 Tips for picking up cash in Georgia

-Incidences of serious crime have reduced in Georgia, especially in Tbilisi.
-However, there have been instances of violent crimes committed against foreigners, which include robberies, carjacking, assaults and home invasions, so it’s best to err on the side of caution.
-When travelling after dark, exercise due vigilance, especially in residential areas and around hotels.
+Incidences of serious crime have fallen in Georgia, especially in Tbilisi.
+However, there have been violent crimes committed against foreigners, which include robberies, carjacking, assaults and home invasions, so it’s best to be cautious.
+When travelling after dark, exercise vigilance, especially in residential areas and around hotels.

 What are the steps to send money to Georgia?